Back to Case Studies

 Smart forms for agent capturing of information

-To eliminate the double-call problem at its source, I customised the Salesforce Lightning Console with pre-built, intake forms mapped directly to query type.
-Front-line agents were guided through capturing every required data point during the first interaction with no exceptions and no gaps.
+To eliminate the double-call problem at its source, I customised the Salesforce Lightning Console with pre-built forms.
+Front-line agents were guided through a self-explanatory form to capture every data point during the interaction with no exceptions.
 Completed data was immediately available in the technical team’s queue, giving specialists full context.
 Follow-up calls became rare.

 Accessibility remediation